acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 Now that you ran both analyses, open the statistics files from the two runs.
 Study the output of the runs and try to answer the following questions:

 > - Among the two first runs, when is the log-likelihood higher?
 Why do you think it is?
-> - In the run with estimated branch lengths, do you observe codon usage bias?
-> -  Study the statistics of nucleotide usage for different codon positions.
-Which position displays the most bias?
-Why?
 > - What are the estimates of the transition-transversion ratio κ?
 > - What are the estimates of ω?
 How would you interpret these estimates?
 > - Compare your results to the analyses of this dataset (**D10** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?